-- Use an advance letter, personalised with the individual name if possible, or the address.
-Include the letters in interviewer work packs, and instruct them to organise posting them a few days before they intend to contact the address. - If an attempt is being made to contact a household a long time after the initial letter was sent (for example with a reissue) then consideration should be given to sending a second letter.
+• Instruct interviewers to organise posting advance letters and information sheets a few days before they intend to contact the address.

+- Make sure the interviewer has spare copies of this brochure to hand out to selected sample persons, especially when the interviewer is involved in selecting persons within households. - If an attempt is being made to contact a household a long time after the initial letter was sent (for example with a reissue) then consideration should be given to sending a second letter.

-4.2 Recruitment mode
+5.2 Recruitment mode